Jack12xl/a-toy-fluid-engine/README.md

 - [Efficient and Conservative Fluids with Bidirectional Mapping](https://github.com/ziyinq/Bimocq#efficient-and-conservative-fluids-with-bidirectional-mapping)
 - A parallel multigrid poisson solver for fluids simulation on large grids
 - Visual simulation of Smoke

+##### CIS 565 submission

+This project is presented in UPenn [CIS 565](https://cis565-fall-2020.github.io/) GPU programming course as a final project.

+You can also view other **cool** final project by other students at [here](https://cis565-fall-2020.github.io/projects/)!

+Here is the [google drivve link](https://drive.google.com/drive/folders/1dK6_DLhjfXc3D2G6hUvjzXfSlGX6axv3?usp=sharing) to my pitch, milestone 1 ~ 3.